-Last November, Panic Lift released Is This Goodbye? on Metropolis Records.
+Last November, Panic Lift released Skeleton Key on Metropolis Records.
 The album expanded the band’s sound fusing their style of hard industrial with elements of synth-pop, dance, and rock.
-“Is This Goodbye?” was fueled by the singles “Temptress” and “Transient” both of which garnered attention from numerous clubs and podcasts worldwide.
+“Skeleton Key” was fueled by the singles “Paper Mask” and “This Poison Remains” both of which garnered attention from numerous clubs and podcasts worldwide.

 Critically, the album soared with ReGen Magazine saying that Skeleton Key is “Great for fans, DJs, and avid music collectors.
 We can only expect more outstanding creations to come from this project as Panic Lift continues to produce music that is better, faster, and harder.” while Damned Industrial praised the album saying “Skeleton Key, the follow to Panic Lift's 2012 offering Is This Goodbye?, sees the band progress musically even further from the 2008 debut album with a much more varied and interesting collection of songs.
 This is a solid album with some really great industrial tunes to bang your head to” Re-gen Magazine embraced Panic Lift’s evolved sound and called the album “a must own for electro and synth-pop fans.”

 This Summer, Panic Lift returns with their fourth album “End Process” which features 10 new tracks which see the band finding a more aggressive edge.